scottslowe/weblog/content/post/2020-01-25-manually-loading-container-images-with-containerd.md

 [`crictl` User Guide][link-4]

 I hope the information in this post is helpful.
 If you have questions, comments, suggestions, or corrections, you are welcome to [contact me on Twitter][link-8], or drop me an e-mail (my e-mail address isn't too hard to find).

+**UPDATE:** I've added a few Docker commands to steps #1 and #2 above for users who may be using a Docker-powered system, like their local laptop, to retrieve images from the Internet that will be transferred to the `containerd`-powered systems for importing.

 [link-1]: https://www.docker.com/
 [link-2]: https://sweetcode.io/getting-started-with-containerd/